Early Failure Detection in Autonomous Surgical Soft-Tissue Manipulation via Uncertainty Quantification: Methodology

 \subsection{Monte Carlo Dropout}

 We also investigate uncertainty quantification using Monte Carlo dropout.
-Using stochastic dropout at inference time, each forward pass through the network for a given input results in a variable output.
-This enables efficient sampling of a distribution of potential changes in end-effector pose.
-We sample a distribution of outputs using Monte Carlo dropout and use equations~\eqref{eq:pos_mean} --~\eqref{eq:uncertainty} to get the model predictions and variances.
+Using stochastic dropout at inference time allows us to sample from a distribution of potential changes in end-effector pose.
+We then use equations~\eqref{eq:pos_mean} --~\eqref{eq:uncertainty} to get the model predictions and variances.